LinkerNetworks/iotcli-release/README.md

 Use "iotcli [command] --help" for more information about a command.
 ```

+Subcommands like 'build' are standalone modules of iotcli.
+You can use 'iotcli <subcommand> --help' to display help for subcommands.

 ## Login to IoT server
-You need to login to IoT server before you run 'iotcli projects', 'iotcli devices' and
+You may need to login to IoT server before you run 'iotcli projects', 'iotcli devices' and
 'iotcli push'.

 The Email and password you will input are same ones you input on Linker IoT webpage.

 The login session is valid in 1 hour.
-You need to login again when session
+You need to login again when session expired.

-expired.
+The login session contains your email address and secure token, iotcli has encrypted them and saved on your local machine safely.

 ## Login to default IoT server
+The default IoT server address is `app.dcos.iotfactory.io:3000`.
+Run the following command to login:

 `./iotcli login`

 Success output: